FAQs for TRAUMA RELEASE PRACTITIONERS

 Wait at least a week between sessions.
 The body needs time to integrate the change.
 Note that some people may take longer than a week to process the trauma release.
 If you hold another session too soon, or try to do this too often, the body will simply refuse to process the release.
 The body is in charge and knows what it can handle!

-Where do I make the moves?
+Q8: Where do I make the moves on the back?

 SPECIFIC ISSUES